-The grant program awards grants to local education providers, as defined in the bill, to hire school nurses to serve in public schools.
+The grant program awards grants to local education providers, as defined in the act, to hire school nurses to serve in public schools.
 Grants are awarded on a 5-year grant cycle, with an initial one-year grant, renewable for an additional 4 years, as long as there is a school nurse in the grant-funded position and the grant money is being used for authorized purposes.

 Subject to annual appropriations from the general assembly, the department shall recommend grant recipients, and the state board of health shall annually award up to $3 million during the 5-year grant cycle.
 Once the 5-year grant cycle is complete, the department shall administer a new grant cycle.

+The department may expend a portion of the grant money for reasonable and necessary administrative expenses.
 In each year in which school nurse grants are awarded, the department shall report to certain committees of the general assembly concerning the grant program.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)